Timetables & Courses

 The availability of our courses to different student categories is indicated in the timetable.

 - GGR/PLA priority = Course enrollment will be open to Geography and Planning students only until September 18.
-After this date, if spaces are available students from outside the department can enroll via ACORN
+After this date, if spaces are available students from outside the department can enroll via ACORN.
+Students are welcome to attend the first lecture prior to enrolment.

 If you have questions about enrollment, please contact the department.